My zone

 When my husband opens the fridge:

-“Honey, we have an empty fridge, I have to go shopping.”
+“Honey, we have an empty fridge, and I have to go shopping.”

 “Perfect”.